oneapi-src/oneAPI-samples/Tools/VTuneProfiler/tachyon/README.md

 The first 1.3 seconds are spent reading the data and preparing for rendering.
 The primary OpenMP thread begins spawning workers near the 1.5 mark, and the timeline shows that some theads finish early and wait for slower threads to finish.
 Allowing the faster threads to take on more work instead of waiting should result in better performance.

 2. Test the optimized OpenMP implementation, which adds dynamic scheduling to the **omp parallel for** pragma.
-Run the build_with_openmp_optimized project in VS, or run build_with_openmp_optimized.exe ..\dat\balls.dat directly.
+Run the build_with_openmp_optimized project in VS, or run **build_with_openmp_optimized.exe ..\..\dat\balls.dat** directly.
 The difference in elapsed time may not be noticeable for this quick application, but running a hotspots analysis with Intel VTune Profiler will show if performance improved and by how much.

 ![image](https://github.com/jenniferdimatteo/oneAPI-samples/assets/32850114/5fc11663-8f7e-4138-8a4e-79260f462b90)